 - 1. Nursing research popular in the 1950s involved the study of nursing students. - 2.
 Grand nursing theories were first introduced in the 1980s. - 3.
-In the 1980s, DRGs were a driving force because they focused nursing research on costeffectiveness - 4.
+In the 1980s, DRGs were a driving force by focusing nursing research on costeffectiveness. - 4.
 Technological advances created a knowledge explosion that has vastly influenced nursing research. - 5.
 Each historical era contributed to the development of nursing science.

 How did you do?
-1. T: 2.
-F: 3.
-T: 4.
-T: 5.
+1. T; 2.
+F; 3.
+T; 4.
+T; 5.
 T